Webull vs TradeZero (2025)

 Margin Accounts

-Both provide margin details for short and long positions on specific tickers.
-TradeZero’s site has a Reg-T margin calculator under the Tools tab.
-Webull shows even more info on a security’s profile.
+Both firms provide margin details for both short and long positions on entered ticker symbols.
+At TradeZero, there is a Reg-T margin calculator on the website (look for it under the Tools tab).
+At Webull, a security’s profile has this information, and actually more.

-TradeZero has a flat 9% margin rate for all debit balances.
-Webull has a tiered approach: 8.74% at the low end, dropping to 4.74% at $3 million.
+TradeZero charges a flat 9% across all debit levels.
+Webull has the traditional, tiered system.
+Currently, it ranges from 8.74% on the first dollar and decreases to 4.74% at $3 million.

 Winner: Debatable